agda/agda/README.md

 ### Using a released source package from Hackage

-Install the prerequisites mentioned below, then run the following commands:
+Install the prerequisites mentioned above, then run the following commands:

     cabal update
     cabal install Agda